gregphillips03/dsci401/README.md

 	+ If the value was 'Yes', I changed it to a 1.

 	+ If the value was 'No', I changed it to a 0.

+3) What modeling approaches did you use and why?
+Describe your model development process, including the different models tried, feature selection methods, and the different transformation techniques you employed.
+---